esovetkin/amazon-price-query/README.md

 Collect and report any changes in prices

-## Installation
+## Installation and dependencies

+The script uses python to query data, and R for reports.

 ```
 make init
 ```
-will install all the python dependencies.
+will install all the python and R dependencies.

 ## Usage